Cavaliers–Warriors rivalry: 2016–2018: Arrival of Kevin Durant, Warriors win back-to-back titles

 The series faced high anticipation as the Warriors, now dubbed as a "super-team", looked for revenge on their East coast foe from the previous year's loss.
 The Warriors easily took Games 1 and 2 at home, defeating the Cavaliers 113–91, and 132–113.
 Game 3 looked to be in the Cavs' favor, until an 11–0 run by the Warriors in the closing minutes emerged, capped off by a dagger three from Kevin Durant to seal a 118–113 comeback victory.
-Down 3–0, James and Irving led the Cavaliers over the Warriors to a 137–116 win, including a record-breaking 49 points in the first quarter, a Finals-high 86 points in the first half, and a record 24 3–pointers (which broke the record of 18 set by the Warriors in Game 2).
+Down 0–3, James and Irving led the Cavaliers over the Warriors to a 137–116 win, including a record-breaking 49 points in the first quarter, a Finals-high 86 points in the first half, and a record 24 3–pointers (which broke the record of 18 set by the Warriors in Game 2).
 Durant and the Warriors looked to finish the series back home in Game 5.
 Despite early domination from James and Cleveland in Game 5, the Warriors surged ahead in the second half, fending off several late-game Cavaliers rallies, and won the title with a 129–120 victory.
 It was the team's second title in three years, and Durant's first championship and Finals MVP.
+The Warriors also broke a new playoff record with 16 wins out of 17 games played, with their only loss in Game 4 of the NBA Finals.
+Both the Warriors and the Cavaliers entered the Finals with a combined record of 24–1, with the Cavaliers losing only Game 3 of the Eastern Conference Finals.

 In 2017–18, Golden State won the two regular-season meetings against the Cavaliers, but struggled down the stretch with multiple All-Star injuries.
-However, fueled by the return of Stephen Curry during the playoffs, the Warriors dominated the first and second rounds of the playoffs against the San Antonio Spurs and New Orleans Pelicans each in five games and advanced to their fourth consecutive Finals by overcoming a 3–2 deficit against the Houston Rockets.
+For the third straight MLK day, the Warriors defeated the Cavaliers 118–108.
+However, fueled by the return of Stephen Curry during the playoffs, the Warriors dominated the first and second rounds of the playoffs against the San Antonio Spurs and New Orleans Pelicans each in five games and advanced to their fourth consecutive Finals by overcoming a 2–3 deficit against the Houston Rockets.
 Cleveland also struggled during the second half of the season after overhauling their roster at the trade deadline with new, younger players.
-However, they still managed to beat the Indiana Pacers in seven games, sweep the Raptors, then overcome their own 3–2 deficit against the Boston Celtics to advance to the Finals.
+However, they still managed to beat the Indiana Pacers in seven games, sweep the Raptors, then overcome their own 2–3 deficit against the Boston Celtics to advance to the Finals.
 It was the first time that the same two teams in any of North America's four major professional sports leagues have met for a championship round four consecutive times.